DivineOmega/laravel-omega-search/README.md

 # Laravel Omega Search

 Omega Search allows you to easily add an intelligent search engine to your Laravel powered website or web application.
-It can be configured to search any database table.
+It can be configured to search any of your Eloquent models.

+Under the hood, this uses the [Omega Search](https://github.com/DivineOmega/omega-search) package.

 ## Installation